Princeton University: Varsity

 Princeton hosts 37 men's and women's varsity sports.
 Princeton is an NCAA Division I school, with its athletic conference being the Ivy League.
 Its rowing teams compete in the Eastern Association of Rowing Colleges, and its men's volleyball team competes in the Eastern Intercollegiate Volleyball Association.
 Princeton's sailing team, though a club sport, competes at the varsity level in the MAISA conference of the Inter-Collegiate Sailing Association.

 Princeton's football team competes in the Football Championship Subdivision of NCAA Division I with the rest of the Ivy League.
 Princeton played against Rutgers University in the first intercollegiate football game in the U.S. on November 6, 1869; Rutgers won the game.
+From 1877 until at least 1903, Princeton played football using rugby rules.

 As of 2021, Princeton claims 28 national football championships, which would make it the most of any school, although the NCAA only recognizes 15 of the wins.
 With its last win being in 2018, Princeton has won 12 Ivy League championships.
 In 1951, Dick Kazmaier won Princeton its only Heisman Trophy, the last to come from the Ivy League.

 The men's basketball program is noted for its success under Pete Carril, the head coach from 1967 to 1996.
 During this time, Princeton won 13 Ivy League titles and made 11 NCAA tournament appearances.
 Carril introduced the Princeton offense, an offensive strategy that has since been adopted by a number of college and professional basketball teams.
 Carril's final victory at Princeton came when the Tigers beat UCLA, the defending national champion, in the opening round of the 1996 NCAA tournament.
 On December 14, 2005, Princeton tied the record for the fewest points in a Division I game since the institution of the three-point line in 1986–87, when the Tigers scored 21 points in a loss against Monmouth University.

 Princeton women's soccer team advanced to the NCAA Division I Women's Soccer Championship semi-finals in 2004, becoming the first Ivy League team to do so in a 64 team setting.
 The men's soccer team was coached from 1984 to 1995 by Princeton alumnus and future United States men's national team manager Bob Bradley, who lead the Tigers to win two Ivy League titles and make an appearance at the NCAA Final Four in 1993.
 Princeton's men's lacrosse program undertook a period of notable success from 1992 to 2001, during which time it won six national championships.
 In 2012, its field hockey team became the first in the Ivy League to win a national championship.

 Princeton has won at least one Ivy League title every year since 1957, and it became the first university in its conference to win over 500 Ivy League athletic championships.
 From 1896 to 2018, 113 athletes from Princeton have competed in the Olympics, winning 19 gold medals, 24 silver medals, and 23 bronze medals.